baconjs/bacon.js/README.md

 })
 ```

-Note also that Bacon.js combinators do not catch errors that are thrown.
+Note also that Bacon.js operators do not catch errors that are thrown.
-Especially [`map`](#observable-map) doesn't do so.
+Especially [`map`](classes/observable.html#map) doesn't do so.
 If you want to map things
 and wrap caught errors into Error events, you can do the following:

 ```js
 wrapped = source.flatMap(Bacon.try(dangerousOperation))
 ```

-For example, you can use `Bacon.try` to handle JSON parse errors:
+For example, you can use [`Bacon.try`](globals.html#try) to handle JSON parse errors:

 ```js
 var jsonStream = Bacon